threadedblue/D4M.jl/README.md

+### This is a fork of the accla/D4M.jl project.
+It is intended for use in a parallel/distributed manner where no graphical output is required.
+Hence any code that supports plotting is either removed or soon will be.

 # Julia-D4M

 D4M.jl is a library for Julia that allows unstructured data to be represented as triples in sparse matrices (Associative Arrays) and can be manipulated using standard linear algebraic operations.